esamattis/react-zorm/README.md

 -   `setupListeners: boolean`: Do not setup any listeners.
 Ie. `onValidSubmit` won't be called nor the submission is automatically prevented.
 This gives total control when to validate the form.
 Set your own `onSubmit` on the form etc. Defaults to `true`.
+-   `customIssues: ZodIssue[]`: Any additional `ZodIssue` to be rendered within the error chain.
+This is commonly used to handle server-side field validation

 #### return `Zorm`